tedsluis/openshift-backup/README.md

 ## Features

-This 'ose-backup.sh' script is meant to back up OpenShift 3.+ objects to files in yaml format.
+This '**ose-backup.sh**' script is meant to back up OpenShift 3.+ objects to files in yaml format.
 These files can later be used for debugging or restoring OpenShift components and applications.
 The yaml files will be stored in a git repo.
 The script does have the following features:
 * The ability to back up all OpenShift object types.
 * Stores each namespace in a different directory.
 * Stores each object type in a different subdirectory.